 This metric is where the Titan really excels.
 It sports an included pair of liner gloves.
 The Titan features touchscreen sensitivity on the thumb and index finger of the liner glove.
-While we certainly liked having touchscreen capability on any glove, we found the Outdoor Research Illuminator Sensor touchscreen sensitive fingers to be more useful, as we didn't need to take off the outer glove to skip a song or answer a phone call.
 We didn't find ourselves using the liner gloves at all times, particularly if it wasn't as cold.
 Our team enjoyed several other features on this glove, like its oversized hand-warmer pockets and easy-to-use gauntlet cinch, which helped keep snow out.

 Not that these gloves fell apart, but we found that these were among the least durable gloves we tested.
 This glove showed wear on the seams around the fingers, and we even discovered several small cuts on the insides of multiple fingers simply from handling ski edges.
-When compared to other similarly priced gloves in our review, the Titan offered decent durability but weren't quite as tough as the Gordini Storm Trooper II or Outdoor Research Revolution.
+When compared to other similarly priced gloves in our review, the Titan offered decent durability but weren't quite as tough.

 Among the hundreds or more gloves in this price range, the Titan stands out as a solid option.
 When considering the useful, removable liner, this glove has valuable versatility in its adaptable layers.